🇳🇬 NaijaVPN — Virtual Payment Navigator

 Why Twitch Doesn't Pay Directly to Nigerian Banks

-Twitch only supports ACH (Automated Clearing House) transfers, which require a US bank account with:
+Twitch only supports ACH (Automated Clearing House) transfers — direct US bank-to-bank payments.
+These require a US bank account with:

 Nigerian domiciliary accounts don't have US routing numbers, so Twitch payments won't work with traditional banks.